Velux Skylight Lincoln Park Mi

 Natural Light.

-Residences are becoming greener.
-Conserving energy is a major foundation of residential LEED certification.
+Homes are ending up being greener.
+Saving energy is a major cornerstone of residential LEED accreditation.
 LEED homes consume to 30% less energy than non-LEED homes.
-Skylights bring complimentary, clean, natural light into homes, minimizing the quantity of synthetic light needed in a house.
+Skylights bring complimentary, clean, natural light into homes, decreasing the quantity of synthetic light needed in a house.

 Heat Gain When Required.